Electronics and semiconductor manufacturing industry in India: Exports

 During their results call for the December quarter in 2023, Indian companies such as Havells, Dixon Technologies, Voltas, and Blue Star stated that they are building a foundation for exports to industrialized nations such as the US and those in Europe.
 Havells intends to supply air conditioners in the US market after establishing a company there.
 About 28–30% of Motorola smartphone output is now sent to the US as Dixon Technologies increases its exports of the devices.
 Appliance retailer Arçelik, which markets appliances in Europe under the Beko name, has placed export orders with Voltas for frost-free refrigerators and dishwashers.
 India exported $29.12 billion worth of electronics in 2023–24, a 23.6 percent increase over the previous year.
 The United States, United Arab Emirates, Netherlands, United Kingdom, and Italy are the top five export markets for electronics goods.
 Exports also expanded into new markets in FY24, including Turkmenistan, Honduras, El Salvador, Mongolia, Montenegro, and the Cayman Islands.
 Limited amounts of semiconductor chips packaged at Tata Electronics' Bengaluru R&D Center are now being exported to partners in the US, Europe, and Japan.
 Currently, these packed chips are under the trial program.

 For the US and European markets, Foxconn and Padget Electronics will produce the pro and base versions of the Pixel smartphone, respectively, along with other Google devices.
 Foxconn's Sriperumbudur factory has already begun trial production.
 Full-scale manufacturing is scheduled to begin in September 2024.

+According to the Economic Survey 2026, electronics has grown from India's seventh largest export category in fiscal year 2022 to become third largest in FY2025.
+The survey was presented to the Indian Parliament on 29 January 2026.
+Further, electronics export had already touched $22.2 billion in the running fiscal year 2026, making it the second largest exports category just after petroleum products.
+The major reason for the expansion was the mobile manufacturing segment which rose from ₹18000 crore in FY2015 to ₹5.45 lakh crore in FY2025, marking a 30-flod increase in a decade.
+The expansion from two mobile production units to over 300 moved India from being a net importer to second-largest mobile manufacturer.